 Here are some people who decided to exit the world’s stage in or around their “Critical Year” of 52.
 (Note that most of these famous people had access to and/or could afford the best medical services available in their time.
 The names below are listed by age at the time of their passing.)

-King Henry VII, Peter the Great, Harry Houdini, Admiral Gunther Lütjens, John O’Donohue, Margaret Tudor, Christian Dior, Velma Barfield, Grace Kelly, Sir C. Wyville Thomson, H. John Heinz III, David Schramm, G. David Low, Emperor Fushimi, Kevin DuBrow, Deborah Palfrey, Harry Nilsson, Robert W. Nudelman, John Woolman, Roark Bradford, John Ogdon, Emin Pasha, Daniel Judson Callaghan, June Pointer, Abbie Hoffman, Augusta of Saxe-Gotha, Elizabeth of Russia, Enos Mills, Jason Shinder, Louis Adamic, Katherine Swynford, Robert Morrison, Lord John Philip Sackville, James Wright, Dave Stevens, Roy Orbison, Wendell Willkie, Tony Adams, Gamal Abdel Nasser, Francois Truffaut, John Wayne Gacy, Doug Henning, Todd Cruz, Charles Watson-Wentworth, Marcus Garvey, Shelby Storck, Hiram Bullock, Fred Berry, Erwin Rommel, Kurt von Schleicher, John Slade, Lew DeWitt, Frank Zappa, Eddie Kendrick, Laurie Bambi Bembenek, Dan Callahan, Melvin Franklin, Mick Imlah, John Pinette, Mark Gil, Dennis Johnson, Bob Crow, Robert F. Chew, Dave Stevens, Carlos Monzon, Jim Fixx, Dr. Kathleen Frances Marshall, Orlando Woolridge, Lorraine Hunt Lieberson, Ken Uston, Delmore Schwartz, Campbell McComas, Eric Malling, Axl Rose, Christopher Reeve, Willie Huber, Kevin DuBrow, Mary Kennedy, Ken Ober, Bernie Nolan, Christine Maggiore, Danny Gans, Stephen Murray, Dan Borislow, John Bachar, Elizabeth Garrett, Jerome Kersey, Tim Wilson, Valerie Stevenson, Robert Gallagher, John Fasano, Suzanne Crough, Paul Christian Gordon, Dwayne “Pearl” Washington, Dr. Ronald Gilbert, Alex Giannini, Tommy Ford, Nicole Bass, Lisa Lynn Masters, John Berry, Jay Bontatibus, and Chris Cornell
+King Henry VII, Peter the Great, William Shakespeare, Harry Houdini, Admiral Gunther Lütjens, John O’Donohue, Margaret Tudor, Christian Dior, Velma Barfield, Grace Kelly, Sir C. Wyville Thomson, H. John Heinz III, David Schramm, G. David Low, Emperor Fushimi, Kevin DuBrow, Deborah Palfrey, Harry Nilsson, Robert W. Nudelman, John Woolman, Roark Bradford, John Ogdon, Emin Pasha, Daniel Judson Callaghan, June Pointer, Abbie Hoffman, Augusta of Saxe-Gotha, Elizabeth of Russia, Enos Mills, Jason Shinder, Louis Adamic, Katherine Swynford, Robert Morrison, Lord John Philip Sackville, James Wright, Dave Stevens, Roy Orbison, Wendell Willkie, Tony Adams, Gamal Abdel Nasser, Francois Truffaut, John Wayne Gacy, Doug Henning, Todd Cruz, Charles Watson-Wentworth, Marcus Garvey, Shelby Storck, Hiram Bullock, Fred Berry, Erwin Rommel, Kurt von Schleicher, John Slade, Lew DeWitt, Frank Zappa, Eddie Kendrick, Laurie Bambi Bembenek, Dan Callahan, Melvin Franklin, Mick Imlah, John Pinette, Mark Gil, Dennis Johnson, Bob Crow, Robert F. Chew, Dave Stevens, Carlos Monzon, Jim Fixx, Dr. Kathleen Frances Marshall, Orlando Woolridge, Lorraine Hunt Lieberson, Ken Uston, Delmore Schwartz, Campbell McComas, Eric Malling, Axl Rose, Christopher Reeve, Willie Huber, Kevin DuBrow, Mary Kennedy, Ken Ober, Bernie Nolan, Christine Maggiore, Danny Gans, Stephen Murray, Dan Borislow, John Bachar, Elizabeth Garrett, Jerome Kersey, Tim Wilson, Valerie Stevenson, Robert Gallagher, John Fasano, Suzanne Crough, Paul Christian Gordon, Dwayne “Pearl” Washington, Dr. Ronald Gilbert, Alex Giannini, Tommy Ford, Nicole Bass, Lisa Lynn Masters, John Berry, Jay Bontatibus, and Chris Cornell

 Interestingly, Lolo Soetoro, also known as Lolo Soetoro Mangunharjo, (January 2, 1935 – March 2, 1987) the Indonesian stepfather of Barack Obama, the 44th President of the United States of America, also died at Age 52.